alexrobaina/pets-love-landingpage/README.md

 Additionally, shelters may assign pets to adopters, establishing an unbreakable bond among pets, adopters, and shelters.

 😻 How to Help? 🐶
-If you are a developer or UX designer who appreciates Pets Love, you can contribute by suggesting ideas or improvements through issue submissions.
+If you are a developer or UX designer who appreciates Pet's Love, you can contribute by suggesting ideas or improvements through issue submissions.

 For more information on how to contribute, please refer to the CONTRIBUTING.md file.

-You can also support the development and growth of Pets Love by "buying me a coffee" using the following link:
+You can also support the development and growth of Pet's Love by "buying me a coffee" using the following link:

 Invitame un café en cafecito.app